slavik925/outofmemory/content/blog/drawing-in-css/index.md

 ### What next?

-I've definitely recommend you try to draw something or even go next level and try to create game using only CSS.
+I've definitely recommend you to try to draw something or even go next level and try to create game using only CSS.

 In the end I want to leave a few resources that would help you to improve your CSS knowledge.